davidgiga1993/libgdx/README.md

 # About
-This fork of libgdx is designed for building corss platform applications with relativly fast refresh rates (compared to a regular app).
+This fork of libgdx is designed for building cross platform applications (not games) which have a high requirement on battery lifetime and refresh rate.

 It has quite a few hard design changes compared to the original libgdx which require more attention while developing but reward you with a super fast UI response.

+# Additions
+- Windows multitouch support

 # Changes